nickatnight/tag-youre-it/README.md

 Play virtual tag with other users on Reddit

 ## How To Play
-For now, this bot will only support subreddit-level play (one active game per sub).
+For now, this bot will only supports subreddit-level play (one active game per sub).
 This prevents trolls from locking a global game to a (private)subreddit (See the TODO for future enhancements):

-Invoke `u/TagYoureItBot` by replying to a Reddit post or comment with the phrase `!tag`.
+Invoke `u/TagYoureItBot` by replying to a Reddit post or comment with the phrase `!tag` e.g. `u/TagYoureItBot !tag`.
 1 of 2 things can happen:
 - There is no active game. `u/TagYoureItBot` will reply to the same post or comment notifying the author they are now "it".
 A countdown will start and this author will have an allotted time to "tag" another Reddit user (within the same sub).
 If the countdown expires and the author has not tagged another user, the game will end.
 Otherwise...
 - There is an active game.
 If you are the "it" user, the game will continue (see previous paragraph).
 If you're not it, the bot will reply to your comment stating such.
 The comment will include a countdown time of how much longer the current tagged user has to tag someone until the game automatically ends.